India pushes China for speedy resolution of border issue

-After talks with his Chinese counterpart, Wang Yi, India's external affairs minister S. Jaishankar said the current troop buildup on the border was "not normal."
+After talks with his Chinese counterpart Wang Yi, India's External Affairs Minister S. Jaishankar said the troop build-up on the border was "not normal".

-The two ministers held talks on bilateral and global issues on Friday, a day after Mr Wang arrived in New Delhi for a visit initiated by the Chinese side.
+The two ministers held talks on bilateral and global issues yesterday, a day after Mr Wang arrived in New Delhi for a visit initiated by the Chinese side.

-Dr Jaishankar said resolving the border row remained a "work in progress" and that talks between the two sides were moving at a less than desirable speed.
+Dr Jaishankar said resolving the border row remained a "work in progress" and that talks between the two countries were moving at a less than desirable speed.

 "I was very honest in my discussions with the Chinese foreign minister, especially in conveying our national sentiments...
 The friction and tensions that arose since China's deployment in 2020 cannot be reconciled with the normal relations between the two neighbours," said Dr Jaishankar.